 When thinking about what brings me joy, I recently decided that the over-sized tablecloth leftover from my wedding covering up my outdated kitchen table no longer brought me joy.
-After a quick google search on various furniture sites, I decided a brand new table was not in our budget.
+After a quick google search on various furniture sites, I determined that a brand new table was not in our budget.
 So I decided to give our wood kitchen table a makeover.

 Here is my tutorial of how I transformed this kitchen table (that my parents so kindly gifted me when I moved into my own apartment during grad school) into a table that has me seriously considering buying placemats so as to not damage it.